The Unseen Species Problem Revisited: Intermediate Future

-A solver to compute an approximation of $H^*$, as well as the code to generate all figures in the paper is available on our GitHub \footnote{github.com/EdwardEriksson/Unseen-Species}.
-We will sometimes abuse terminology/notation and speak of the finite-dimensional approximation as if it was $\hat{S}_{t,T}^{(H^*)}$.
+A solver (which uses the cutting-plane method) to compute an approximation of $H^*$, as well as the code to generate all figures in the paper is available on our GitHub \footnote{github.com/EdwardEriksson/Unseen-Species} and also provided in the appendix.

-Once our solver finds an $H$ we evaluate $G_H$ on a very fine grid to get a bound on the mean squared error.
+Once our solver finds an $H$ we evaluate $G_H$ to get a bound on the MSE.
 In particular, one need not believe that our optimization procedure found the optimal $H$ to trust the bound on the MSE.
 It suffices that we can evaluate $G_H$ accurately for the found $H$.
-We also evaluate $G_H$ for the SGTE, hence obtaining a MSE guarantee for it.
-We show the worst case guarantees we can give by this method against those for the SGTE with the analysis of \cite{orlitsky_2016_optimal} in Figure \ref{fig:UsVSOrlitskyRMSE}.
+We show the worst case guarantees we can give by this method against those for the SGTE and those for $\hat{S}_{t,T}^{(\text{PW})}$ in Figure \ref{fig:UsVSOrlitskyRMSE}.

+It is clear that for $r,t$ as large as we consider \footnote{Equating the bounds on $S_{t,T}^{\text{(PW)}}$ and the SGTE, making some simplifying approximations and solving suggests that when $r=3$ the crossover between these estimators occurs at $t \approx10^{392}$, which tells us that indeed the guarantees on $\hat{S}_{t,T}^{(\text{PW})}$ are only interesting asymptotically.} the worst case guarantees for the estimators of \cite{polyanskiy_2019_dualizing} and \cite{orlitsky_2016_optimal} are much worse than ours.
+One may then ask whether this reflects a genuine difference in the estimators or is an artifact of the proof techniques to get the bounds.
+It is also interesting to ask on what distributions the estimators perform well and badly.
+To partially answer such questions we experimentally test the performance of the estimators on near-uniform distributions.
+Namely, with $p \in (0,1)$ we consider uniform distributions on $\left\lfloor \frac{1}{p} \right\rfloor$ with an extra species to absorb the leftover probability mass.
+We query values of $p$ adaptively and use a Gaussian Process prior.
+The results are displayed in Figure \ref{fig: performance uniforms}.

+Clearly, $\hat{S}_{t,T}^{(H^*)}$ is still dominant in worst case error, with the improvement compared to competing methods, for these parameter values, being comparable to the improvement between those methods and the null estimator, on log scale.
+We also see that the worst case error of the SGTE on this distribution class is close to the theoretical upper bound, so that the theoretical guarantee for the SGTE is essentially tight.
+The performance of $\hat{S}_{t,T}^{(\text{PW})}$ is much better than the theoretical upper bound suggests, so the bound seems rather crude pre-asymptotically.